Frequently Asked Questions

 Is the Arctic Arts Summit only for Indigenous peoples and national minorities?

 No, the Summit is a cultural policy forum for everyone across the Circumpolar arts landscape.
 While advancing Indigenous leadership across all aspects of the arts is a goal of the 2026 Summit, the event is inclusive of participants from all backgrounds.
+Please note that registration is now closed, but we encourage you to participate in public programming and watch the livestreamed sessions each day.

 Can anyone apply to register for the Arctic Arts Summit?